 Tip 1 – Use Images that Are Emotive

 For most of us, logic comes much after emotions and that is why we make to the “impulsive buyer” list almost all the time.
-Thus, you should choose such images that are at par with the kind of emotions that you are thinking of evoking among your potential customers.
+Thus, you should choose such images that are on par with the kind of emotions that you are thinking of evoking among your potential customers.

 Your images should support the things that you are saying and merge with the thought process of the visitor.
-For example, if yours is a chartered accountancy firm and you have incorporated images of students enjoying in a party then it won’t be relevant or appeal to your audience.
+For example, if yours is a chartered accountancy firm and you have incorporated images of students enjoying a party then it won’t be relevant or appeal to your audience.
 So, you should avoid that.

 Tip 2 – Customize the Images that Target the Market